Open Govt

 The Rowe Historical Commission is dedicated to protecting the Town’s unique heritage, historic landmarks, and cultural resources — not just for today, but for generations to come.
 We believe that honoring the past is an essential part of shaping Rowe’s future.

-• Creates an advisory Historical Commission under current Massachusetts General Law Chapter 40, Section 8D.
+• Operate as an advisory Historical Commission under current Massachusetts General Law Chapter 40, Section 8D.

-• Applies for and manages grants from state and federal sources, including the Massachusetts Cultural Council, the Massachusetts Historical Commission, and the National Register of Historic Places.
+• Idenitfy, apply for and manage grants from state and federal sources, including the Massachusetts Cultural Council, the Massachusetts Historical Commission, and the National Register of Historic Places.

-• Documents Rowe’s historic resources and promotes local heritage.
+• Document Rowe’s historic resources and promotes local heritage.

-• Advises town boards and interested property owners —not regulates.
+• Advise town boards and interested property owners.

 Our goal is to reflect the values and priorities of the entire community.
 So, Let’s Work Together — Early and Often